yatharthb97/fluorosim/Notes/Theory.md

 \end{align}
 $$

-> ​	Special Note: Also distance and energy values are hence expressed in simulation units.
+> ​	Special Note: The distance and energy values in the simulation are thus implicitly in simulation units and hence need to be converted to real units.

 #### Viscosity